-TMGT 599 - First Name Last Name subject of correspondence
+TMGT 513 - First Name Last Name subject of correspondence

 Of course, if you'd like to meet up for a face-to-face visit, drop by during my office hours, or just let me know and we'll set-up a time to meet at my office in the Charles Austin Engineering Technology (Ag/IT) building, 213C.
-Your university ID card must be presented to the Administrative Assistant upon arrival in the department for a meeting with faculty.
+Your university ID card must be presented to the Administrative Assistant upon arrival in the department for a meeting with any faculty member.
 As there are occasionally meetings scheduled that conflict with normally scheduled offices hours, an appointment is highly recommended.
 Refer to my current office schedule and contact me in advance to confirm availability.
-The telephone is not a preferred or reliable means of contact with the instructor.
+The telephone and voice mail are not preferred or reliable means of contact with the instructor.